-Interlink Technologies has joined the 2017-2018 HOT Companies list with Parcel Magazine.
+Interlink Technologies joins the 2020 HOT Companies list with Parcel Magazine.
 What’s HOT at Interlink is web-based technology, mobile computing, e-commerce, reverse logistics, just-in-time processes, compliance labeling and real time information.
 As a Warehouse Management System (WMS) provider, Interlink’s Warehouse-LINK® plays a vital role in getting small packages out the door quickly and accurately.

 Parcel Magazine focuses on small package solutions within the supply chain and logistics process.
 Interlink appreciates the opportunity to reach out to the Parcel audience to share solutions that specifically concern parcel shipping, such as rising e-commerce demands, shipping efficiently with pick and pack, managing order changes, and reducing returns to due to order error.

 Gain visibility to what is happening in the warehouse in real-time.
 Real-time warehouse functions provides immediate visibility and allows Management to see what occurred, when it occurred, who performed the transaction, and how it affected inventory.
 Real-time information leads to better decision making for labor requirements, production and manufacturing planning, and inventory management and control.